Written by Richard Perry

 Richard Perry is a recognised expert in technical analysis and market strategy, with significant experience in currency and equity markets.
 He has set up his own shingle called Perry Market Analysis, providing consultancy analysis of major markets, including research via webinars, videos and written analysis.

-If you are a retail trader, looking for a forex broker, then AvaTrade is certainly an option you should consider.
-With protection against potential losses and a strong social trading function, AvaTrade is great for newbies and intermediate traders alike.
+If you are a retail trader looking for a forex broker, then AvaTrade is certainly an option you should consider.
+With protection against potential excessive losses and solid social trading functionalities, AvaTrade is great for newbies and intermediate traders alike.

-In this broker review, we will highlight all the important factors you need to consider when deciding upon whether AvaTrade is the right broker for you.
-The broker has received an aggregate score of 4.5/5 on Trustpilot’s website.
-Currently, AvaTrade has received a total of 8,840 customer reviews, as of Oct 30th, 2024 with 75% of them giving a 5-star score, while 14% rated the broker’s services with 1 star.
+In this broker review, we will highlight all the important factors you need to consider when deciding whether AvaTrade is the right broker for you.
+The broker has earned an aggregate score of 4.6/5 on Trustpilot’s website.
+The score is based on a total of 9,623 customer reviews as of May 12, 2024, with 76% of them giving a 5-star score and 13% of customers rating the broker’s services with 1 star.

 AvaTrade Summary